Skip to content

 Legacy (SQL-based) search can also be used in ezkeyword external storage.

-In such cases you can implement a custom Criterion or Sort Clause, together with the corresponding handlers for the storage engine you are using.
+In such cases you can implement a custom Criterion or Sort Clause, together with the corresponding handlers for the storage engine you're using.

 Using Field Criterion or Sort Clause with large databases

-Field Criterion and Sort Clause do not perform well by design when using SQL database.
+Field Criterion and Sort Clause don't perform well by design when using SQL database.
 If you have a large database and want to use them, you either need to use the Solr search engine, or develop your own Custom Criterion or Sort Clause.
-This way you can avoid using the attributes (Fields) database table, and instead use a custom simplified table which can handle the amount of data you have.
+This way you can avoid using the attributes (fields) database table, and instead use a custom simplified table which can handle the amount of data you have.

 Type of search Method in Search Service